Video Trimmer

 Frequently Asked Questions

-Each trim operation produces one continuous clip.
-To extract multiple segments, click "Trim Again" after each download, adjust the start and end times, and trim again.
-The original video stays loaded between operations.
+Each trim produces one clip.
+Click "Trim Again" after each download, adjust the times, and trim again.